-The Supreme Court's TrueFiling rules can be found here.
+Additionally, the Supreme Court's TrueFiling rules for petitions for review and pre-OSC habeas petitions can be found here.

 (1) Bookmarks: PDF bookmarking is required throughout the petition at the section and argument headings.
 (See the rules linked above for specifics of what to bookmark.)
 However, the rules do not specify what to bookmark in the attached Court of Appeal opinion.
 We recommend that the bookmarks include the first page of the opinion or the attachment cover sheet and not the sections of the opinion.
 This is based on the fact that service copies for the parties do not need to include the opinion.

-(2) Only One Additional Paper Copy for the Court: The court wants one unbound paper copy (which should be identical to what was electronically filed, including the attached court of appeal opinion), not two bound paper copies.
+(2) Only One Additional Paper Copy for the Court: The Supreme Court wants one unbound paper copy (which should be identical to what was electronically filed, including the attached court of appeal opinion), not two bound paper copies.
 The unbound paper copy can be paper clipped.

 (3) Mailing: The paper copy must be mailed to the Supreme Court within 2 days after the electronic filing through TrueFiling.
 This replaces the language requiring actual delivery within 2 days.
 In other words, the hard copy must be either postmarked or delivered within the 2 days.
 However, be careful if you are seeking a seeking an immediate stay; that changes the rule to requiring actual delivery by the close of business the first business day after the electronic filing.